KPIYUSHA7/Bioinformatics-Repo/README.md

 Keywords in the article
 Rough Summary Of the article
 Sentiment Polarity Value and analysis of sentiment (positive, negative or neutral) The TextBlob's sentiment property returns a Sentiment object.
 The polarity indicates sentiment with a value from -1.0 (negative) to 1.0 (positive) with 0.0 being neutral.
 The subjectivity is a value from 0.0 (objective) to 1.0 (subjective).
 (Source: https://www.pythonprogramming.in/sentiment-analysis-using-textblob.html)

+### 2) retrieve_structures.py
+    Retrieves structures from PUBCHEM database using python